-As a project engineer, Nigel has direct client, design team and contractor liaison, including project meetings and site inspections, to ensure successful project completion.
+As Project Engineer, Nigel has direct client, design team and contractor liaison, including project meetings and site inspections, to ensure successful project completion.

 Outside of work